Abelarm/ODTWFrames/README.md

 ### Download the dataset

-Select a v2 TS from the [UCR_UEA database](https://www.timeseriesclassification.com/index.php)
+Select a dataset TS from the [UCR_UEA database](https://www.timeseriesclassification.com/index.php)

 `python v2/download_data.py --dataset_name <dataset_name>`

+If you want to calculate more medoids for each class you can run the command adding those parameters:
+`--distance_type cluster  --num_cluster <x>`

+it will calculate `x` medoids for each class

 ### Create the DTWs